 The average of the background reflectance from at least five different points on the sheet (in percentage form)

-The area surround a symbol including spaces and quiet zones.
+The area surrounding a symbol including spaces and quiet zones.

 The maximum number of characters that can be represented in a linear unit of measure, which is often written as characters per inch or CPI.

 The bar dimension perpendicular to the bar width.
-Scanning occcurs in an axis perpendicular to the bar length.
+Scanning occurs in an axis perpendicular to the bar length.